galinasycheva/portfolio/hh_analytics/README.md

-# Research of the job market for data analysts and systems analysts
+# Research of the job market for data analysts and system analysts
 This project is dedicated to the research of the current job market offered for data analysts/system analysts.
 The research was conducted based on open data from the largest job search resource in Russia - HH.ru.

 **Research objective:**